Knowledge base

 Restore a Web Application

-To access the app backups:
+To access the backups of the Apps:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click on the action menu â‹® located to the right of the relevant item.
+- Click on the action menu â‹® located to the right of the item concerned.

 - Click on Restore a backup: